 A story about the nature of work, the science of bicycles and the wisdom of children.

-In 2011, international businessman Peter Holmes à Court left the executive world and found himself living deep in rural France with only his seven-year-old twin girls for company.
+International businessman Peter Holmes à Court left the executive world and found himself living deep in rural France with only his seven-year-old twin girls for company.

 Peter was struggling as a single father in a foreign country - unsettled by the sudden move away from a traditional job, and completely baffled by the society around him.
 His only plan: to ride L'Etape du Tour, the challenging amateur leg of the Tour de France.
 In an effort to find some new friends in the community - and a bike for the race - he discovered the region's small bicycle factory.